-Documentary maker Feargal Ward writes for Culture about his acclaimed film The Lonely Battle Of Thomas Reid, and the battle to make a film about the rise of corporate power in Ireland - watch it here via RTÉ Player.
+Documentary maker Feargal Ward writes for Culture about his acclaimed film The Lonely Battle Of Thomas Reid, and the battle to make a documentary about the rise of corporate power in Ireland - watch it here via RTÉ Player.

 One evening in late summer 2015 I passed a Kildare farmer’s house on the outskirts of Leixlip town.
 His garden wall and gate were adorned with hand-written protest signs – a call out of sorts to those who might care to stop and inquire into what was going on there.
 The traffic, like most other days, roared on past uninterested.
 I stopped my car, turned around and pulled in at his wall.

 When I first met Thomas Reid that day he was in a perilous position after recently losing his fight in the High Court to have a Compulsory Purchase Order - initiated by the IDA - overturned.
 Thomas’s misfortune was a mere happenstance of geography - his house and lands were next door to Ireland’s largest multinational corporation, and they were running out of land fast.
 They had approached him to sell land but he had said no.

 So then the IDA got involved and independently determined that they now required these lands for ‘future possible development’.
 In a post-crash Ireland where land prices were at a historic low and emigration figures at a depressing high, perhaps the prevailing national sentiment was presumed to be sympathetic to the State’s attempt to wrestle this land from its rightful owner.